oracle-livelabs/apex/apex-workflows/add-human-tasks/4-add-human-tasks.md

 You have successfully created Human Task definitions for the Doctor Appointment Workflow using the Approvals Component.
 In the next section, we will integrate these tasks into the workflow to complete the design process.

 ### What's Next
-In the next lab, you will continue building the Doctor Appointment Workflow, focusing on defining activities, setting parameters, and creating conditional branches.
+In the next lab, you continue building the Doctor Appointment Workflow, focusing on defining activities, setting parameters, and creating conditional branches.

 You may now **proceed to the next lab**.

 ## Acknowledgements
 - **Author(s)** - Roopesh Thokala, Senior Product Manager & Ananya Chatterjee, Consulting Member of Technical Staff.
-- **Contributor** -
-- **Last Updated By/Date** - Roopesh Thokala, Senior Product Manager, December 2023
+- **Last Updated By/Date** - Ankita Beri, Product Manager, June 2024